hilmanski/simple-draw-editor/README.md

 # About

 Simple Draw - with text and element's drag n drop feature
+Using raw HTML element, without canvas

+## Usage

+-   Change frame (main backgorund) -> (default setting on right side) change the detail
+-   Add text anywhere -> Choose text mode on Setting, then click on frame area
+-   Edit text -> double click on text

 ## DOING